 Westerners have certain ideas about breakfast foods—namely, toast, cereal, pancakes, donuts, and, of course, eggs.
-In China, though, there's an entirely different expectation of the morning meal.
+In China, though, there's an entirely different expectation when it comes to the morning meal.
 It's nearly always savory, and it often features strong flavors that don't show up in American breakfasts.
-In major cities, people often eat breakfast on the go, meaning that street vendors sell dishes ranging from congee to steamed buns to crepes.
+In major cities, people often eat breakfast on the go, getting their food from street vendors selling dishes ranging from congee to steamed buns to crepes.

 Congee and Crullers

 Many Asians begin their day with a warm bowl of congee, or zhou, a watery rice gruel that bears a marked resemblance to porridge.
 Although even the devoted fan of porridge would probably balk at being forced to consume it day after day, the variety of seasonings used to make congee ensure that it need not ever become boring.
 Congee can be sweet or savory and seasoned with everything from chicken to mushrooms.
-Often, the meat is marinated before being added to the rice.
+If meat is used, it is often marinated before being added to the rice.
 The word congee (also known as jook in Cantonese) comes from the Indian word kanji, which refers to the water in which the rice has been boiled.

 Just as a morning cup of cafe au lait and a croissant are de rigueur for the French, crullers are the food of choice to serve with congee.
 Also known as "deep-fried devils," crullers are twisted strips of deep-fried dough.
-While they can be made at home, crullers — known as youtiao in Chinese — are a popular item at hawker's stands.
+While they can be made at home, crullers—known as youtiao in Chinese—are a popular item at hawker's stands (open-air food markets).
 They are dipped in warm congee, the same way you would dip a doughnut into a cup of coffee.
-In northern China, where wheat is the staple crop, crullers are dipped into a thin soymilk beverage, which can be either sweet or salty.
+In northern China, where wheat is the staple crop, crullers are dipped into a thin soy milk beverage, which can be either sweet or salty.

 Steamed Buns and Dumplings

 Steamed buns and dumplings are popular at all times of day in China, but particularly at breakfast.
-Mantou is made from wheat flour and steamed in a bamboo basket, but they're unfilled.
-Baozi is filled with anything from pork and cabbage to thinly sliced vegetables.
-Dumplings that are smaller and eaten with chopsticks are known as Jiaozi.
+Chinese steamed buns can be either stuffed (baozi) or unstuffed (mantou).
+Mantou is made from wheat flour and steamed in a bamboo basket; baozi is filled with anything from pork and cabbage to thinly sliced vegetables.
+If dumplings are on the breakfast table, they are usually jjaozi, smaller dumplings filled with pork or beef and vegetables that are eaten with chopsticks.